hertie-data-science-lab/ds01-infra/docs-user/key-concepts/ephemeral-containers.md

 ### 1. Resource fairness

-DS01 has limited GPUs.
+DS01 has limited GPUs shared among many users.
+If containers persisted indefinitely, users who finish their work but forget to clean up would block GPUs for days.
+With ephemeral containers, retiring frees your GPU immediately - someone else can start training within seconds.
+The system stays usable for everyone.

 ### 2. Clean state

-Every container launch:
-- Fresh environment
-- No stale processes
-- No mysterious state from last week

-= Matches your image exactly
+Every container launch gives you a fresh environment that matches your image exactly.
+No leftover processes from last week consuming memory.
+No mystery files in `/tmp/` causing disk-full errors.
+No half-installed packages from a failed `pip install`.
+When something breaks, `container retire` + `project launch` gives you a known-good state.

 ### 3. Industry standard

 This is how production systems work:

-- AWS: Terminate instances to stop paying
-- Kubernetes: Pods are ephemeral, volumes persist
-- HPC: Jobs complete, resources freed
+- **AWS:** You spin up an EC2 instance, do your compute, terminate it to stop paying.
+Your data lives on S3 or EBS, not on the instance's ephemeral storage.
+Leaving instances running = burning money.

+- **Kubernetes:** Pods are ephemeral by design - they can be killed and rescheduled to different nodes at any time.
+Persistent data goes on PersistentVolumes.
+Your code must handle pod restarts gracefully.

+- **HPC:** You submit a job, it runs on allocated nodes, it completes, nodes are freed for the next job.
+Jobs don't "own" nodes permanently - that would defeat the purpose of a shared cluster.

 ---